This homemade gingerbread latte is a copycat version of the famous Starbucks drink! Perfect on its own or over ice for an iced beverage.

 - Whipped cream– optional, but gives the latte the true Starbucks experience.

 In a small saucepan, combine all your ingredients and bring to a simmer on medium heat.
-Once simmering, reduce to low and stir regularly for 1-2 minutes.
+Once simmering, reduce to low and stir continuously for 1-2 minutes.

-Remove the gingerbread latte mixture from the stovetop and pour it into mugs.
+Now, remove the gingerbread latte mixture off the heat and pour it into mugs.
 Top with whipped cream and enjoy.

 - Add molasses– If you don’t follow a keto or sugar free diet, add a drizzle of molasses.
 This gives it a more authentic gingerbread flavor.